California governor says Pacific Palisades wildfire has destroyed many structures as winds kick up

 An AP photographer saw multi-million dollar mansions on fire as helicopters overhead dropped water loads.
 Roads were clogged in both directions as evacuees fled down toward the Pacific Coast Highway while others begged for rides back up to their homes to rescue pets.
 Two of the homes on fire were inside exclusive gated communities.

-Long-time Palisades resident Will Adams said he immediately went to pick his two kids up from St. Matthews Parish’s school when he heard the fire was nearby.
+Long-time Palisades resident Will Adams said he immediately went to pick his two kids up from St. Matthews Parish School when he heard the fire was nearby.
 Meanwhile, he said embers flew into his wife’s car as she tried to evacuate.

 “She vacated her car and left it running,” Adams said.
 She and many other residents walked down toward the ocean until it was safe.